 2. How can you buy and sell Bitcoin?

 While traditional financial markets are only open during business hours, the Bitcoin market never sleeps.
 You can trade Bitcoin 24 hours a day, 7 days a week, and even on public holidays like Christmas Day.
 Here’s what you need to buy and sell Bitcoin:

 The next thing you need is to sign up to a cryptocurrency exchange.
-There are thousands around the world, and an example of a NZ based exchange is Easy Crypto.
-They allow you to change your NZ dollars for Bitcoins (and Bitcoins back to dollars), with a minimum investment of $50.
+There are thousands around the world, and an example of a New Zealand based exchange is Easy Crypto.
+They allow you to change your NZ dollars for Bitcoins (and Bitcoins back to dollars).

 I won’t go into any further detail about wallets, exchanges, and safety, as you can read my step-by-step guide on how to buy Bitcoin (link below) for more info.